Hybrid collective excitations in topological superconductor/ferromagnetic insulator heterostructures: Introduction

 Even in the most basic case of s-wave pairing the superconductor has two collective modes associated with order parameter (OP) excitation: phase (or Nambu-Goldstone) and amplitude (or Higgs) modes\cite{Anderson1958,Anderson1958_2,Nambu1960,Goldstone1961,Arseev2006,Anderson1963,Varma2002,Pekker2015,Nosov2024,Kurkjian2019,Dzero2025, volkov1973collisionless,Derendorf2024,Shimano2020}.
 It should be mentioned that superconducting systems with more complex gap structure can hold more complicated collective modes, including Leggett modes in multi-band superconductors \cite{leggett1966number, Sun2020, hu2024,giorgianni2019leggett, Bittner2015,Anishchanka2007}, clapping modes in unconventional superconductors\cite{Wolfle1976, Tewordt1999,poniatowski2022,Matsushita2022}, Bardasis-Schrieffer mode in systems with subdominant pairing potential\cite{Bardasis1961,Maiti2015,Maiti2016}.
 Furthermore, theoretical predictions suggest that in the topological superconductors with a nematic order parameter, chiral Higgs and nematicity mode may also emerge\cite{Uematsu2019}.
 Recently it was reported that in S/F hybrid structures in the presence of spin-orbit coupling (SOC) the Higgs mode can be induced by the magnetization dynamics via the linear coupling process \cite{Lu2022,Plastovets2023,Silaev2020_2}.

-Typically, the phase mode is excluded from the analysis in three-dimensional (3D) superconductors, since it is lifted up to the plasma frequency in the presence of Coulomb interaction and becomes indistinguishable from plasma oscillations\cite{Anderson1963}.
-However, the situation differs fundamentally in two-dimensional (2D) systems, where plasmon dispersion becomes gapless\cite{Vignale2005}.
-This implies that when such a system enters the superconducting state, the associated phase mode should also remain gapless\cite{ohashi1998}.
-Importantly, in 3D case in the vicinity of the superconducting critical temperature, charge neutrality can be maintained due to a large population of quasiparticles.
-This condition allows for the emergence of a gapless collective excitation, known as the Carlson-Goldman (CG) mode \cite{Carlson1975,Schmid1975,Artemenko1975,Artemenko1979,Sun2020,langenberg1986nonequilibrium}.
-Moreover, the interplay between plasmon and CG mode in thin superconductors was also examined theoretically\cite{Mooij1985}.
+Typically, the phase mode is excluded from analysis in three-dimensional (3D) superconductors.
+This is because, in the presence of long-range Coulomb interactions, the phase mode hybridizes with the gapped 3D plasmon.
+This hybridization lifts the phase mode's energy up to the plasma frequency, making it indistinguishable from plasma oscillations \cite{Anderson1963}.
+An important exception occurs near the superconducting critical temperature, where a large population of thermally-excited quasiparticles can screen the charge.
+This allows a gapless phase mode, known as the Carlson-Goldman (CG) mode, to emerge \cite{Carlson1975,Schmid1975,Artemenko1975,Artemenko1979,Sun2020,langenberg1986nonequilibrium}.
+The interplay between plasmons and the CG mode in thin films has been a subject of theoretical study \cite{Mooij1985}.

+Crucially, the situation is fundamentally different in two-dimensional (2D) systems.
+In 2D, the plasmon itself becomes a gapless mode, with a dispersion that vanishes as momentum goes to zero \cite{Vignale2005}.
+Therefore, when this gapless 2D plasmon hybridizes with the superconducting phase mode, it cannot impart a gap.
+Consequently, the phase mode in a 2D superconductor remains gapless at all temperatures \cite{ohashi1998, Buisson1994,Kliewer1967,Sun2020,Karuzin2025}.
 Thus, considering the rapid advancements of superconducting 2D materials and topological surface physics \cite{sato2017,zollner2024}, exploring the phase mode in 2D systems becomes essential for further understanding of fundamental physical mechanisms as well as possible applications in the field of low dissipation electronics.
 Despite the achieved progress in the studies of the dynamical proximity effects, the coupling between magnons and superconducting phase Nambu-Goldstone (NG) modes have not yet been reported in the literature.